Example: New Horizons

 Give that file the following contents:

-Go to the Adapter Status page.
+To check these steps, please start the Frank!Framework and go to the Adapter Status page.
 You should see a tab “NewHorizons”.

 The details of what we want to build are in the next section.